CAR resume is an acronym for Challenge, Actions, and Result.

-The C.A.R resume approach makes your resume well-organized and brings out the best qualities that employers want to see.
-This approach put your strengths and results as the focal points to your advantage.
+The CAR resume approach makes your resume well-organized and brings out the best qualities that employers want to see.
+This approach focuses mainly on your strengths and results.

-The C.A.R approach is derived from the behavioral interview method where employers use to assess a candidate’s previous situations in order to forecast future performance.
+The CAR approach is derived from the behavioral interview method where employers assesses a candidate’s previous accomplishments in order to forecast future performance.